luckzhp/luckzhp/README.md

 - How to develop some useful software in C++.
 - How to combine the front and back ends.

+#### Future outlook
+- Be a Graduate student to learn more.
+- Learn how to develop software.
+- Learn more programming languages.

 <!---
 luckzhp/luckzhp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.